JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * reducing heap memory via `-Xmx` [JVM option](configuring-teamcity-server-startup-properties.md)

 __Vault Plugin is bundled__
 In this version we bundled [SourceGear Vault VCS plugin](https://confluence.jetbrains.com/display/TW/Vault) (with experimental status).
-Please make sure to uninstall the plugin from .BuildServer/plugins (just delete plugin's zip) if you installed it previously.
+Please make sure to uninstall the plugin from `.BuildServer/plugins` (just delete the plugin's ZIP) if you installed it previously.

 __Path to executable in Command line runner__ A [bug](http://youtrack.jetbrains.net/issue/TW-11840) was introduced that requires changing the path to executable if working directory is specified in the runner.The bug is partly fixed in 5.1.1 and fully fixed in 5.1.3.